+Each of these versions of the Industrial Hemp Farming Act greatly expand upon previous versions of the bill.
 The Industrial Hemp Farming Act was first introduced in the 109th Congress by former Representative Ron Paul and was reintroduced in subsequent legislative sessions (H.R.
 1831, 112th Congress; H.R.
 1866, 111th Congress; H.R.
 1009, 110th Congress; H.R.
 3037, 109th Congress).
-In the 112th Congress, Senator Ron Wyden introduced S. 3501 in the Senate.
-Representative Massie introduced H.R.
-525, and Senator Wyden introduced S. 359, in the 113th Congress.
-Some in Congress believe that industrial hemp production could result in economic and employment gains in some states and regions.
+In the 112th Congress, Senator Ron Wyden introduced S. 3501 in the Senate.135 Representative Massie and Senator Wyden also introduced versions of these same bills in the